-The course builds upon the M-GEO in Q1 and WREM Q2 courses, and will cover the topics below.
-The overall course accounts for 7ECTS and will be taught over a period of ~10 weeks, starting the first week of February.
+The course builds upon the M-GEO in Q1 and WREM Q2 courses, and will cover the modules below.
+The overall course accounts for 7 ECTS and will be taught over a period of ~10 weeks, starting the first week of February.

-W1 The relevance of surface waters in a changing world
+M1 The relevance of surface waters in a changing world

-- Basic hydrological concepts used in this course will be introduced - A set of (recent) scientific papers will be reviewed and discussed during lectures. - The students will perform a classroom exercise as a Jupyter notebook to visualize and interpret scientific results from a scientific paper.
+- · Basic hydrological concepts used in this course will be introduced - A set of (recent) scientific papers will be reviewed and discussed during lectures - The students will perform a classroom exercise as a Jupyter notebook to visualize and interpret scientific results from a scientific paper

-W2 Interaction of surface water with the water cycle
+M2 Surface water and the water cycle

-- An introduction to the processes and fundamentals of surface runoff models will be explained during the lectures - An example case using a numerical surface water runoff model will be executed and interpreted by the students
+- An introduction to the processes and fundamentals of rainfall runoff models will be explained during the lectures - An individual assignment using a conceptual rainfall runoff model will be executed and interpreted by the students

-W3 River stage and discharge
+M3 River stage and discharge

-- The concept of the Manning equation and stage-discharge relationships will be explained in the lectures - A Jupyter exercise will be performed were a rating curve will be derived from an example dataset.
+- The concept of the Manning equation and stage-discharge relationships will be explained in the lectures - An exercise will be performed where the effect of river parameters on discharge will be explored

-W4 Remote sensing of lake and river heights
+M4 Remote sensing of lake and river heights

-- The principles of inland radar altimetry and re-tracking will be explained in the lectures. - A radar altimetry re-tracking exercise will be performed in Jupyter

-W5 Lake extent and hypsometry

-- The principles of detecting water bodies extents will be explained in the lectures - A Jupyter exercise will be performed to extract the water body extent from remote sensing data.W6 Field excursion - During a visit to the River Dinkel, students will perform flow experiments on the river. - Evaluate the findings and learnings from the field visit

-W7 Data analysis Jupyter exercise (graded)

-Students will perform an individual Jupyter notebook exercise using a surface water related dataset/model.
+- The principles of inland radar altimetry and re-tracking will be explained in the lectures. - A radar altimetry re-tracking exercise will be performed in Jupyter - M5 Lake extent and hypsometry - The principles of detecting water bodies extents will be explained in the lectures - A Jupyter exercise will be performed to extract the water body extent from cloud based remote sensing data - M6 Field excursion - During a visit to the River Dinkel, students will perform flow experiments on the river - · Evaluate the findings and learnings from the field visit - M7 Data analysis Jupyter exercise (graded) - Students will perform an individual Jupyter notebook exercise using a surface water related dataset/model.
 Interactive classroom sessions are available for help

-W8-9 Group (2-3p) assignment "Shark tank"
+M8 Group (2-3p) assignment "Shark tank"